 Do not tightly wrap the injury because this will prevent deep breaths increasing the risk for the pneumonia.
 Sleeping on the injured side will also help with taking those deep breaths.
 This may seem counter intuitive at first, but it will help.
 Only sleep on the injured side, if you have not injured your neck or injured your back which may require lying in other positions.

-If you a rib injury due to a car accident, motorcycle accident or slip and fall accident, please call or text the Traub Law Office at 512-246-9191 or complete the form below for more information.
+If you a rib injury due to a car accident, motorcycle accident or slip and fall accident, and want to talk to an experienced broken rib lawyer, please call or text the Traub Law Office at 512-246-9191 or complete the form below for more information.

 We look forward to helping you.